Message from Management

 Education for managers

-Top management continually communicates about the Group's work-life balance efforts including women's advancement and their purpose at meetings where all executives and all department managers gather, and the Group is promoting training for managers including all line section managers.
+Top management continually communicates about the Group's diversity & inclusion efforts including women's advancement and their purpose at meetings where all executives and all department managers gather, and the Group is promoting training for managers including all line section managers.
 By deepening their understanding of the initiatives for promoting the careers of women, their purpose, and the work-life balance support systems, managers themselves are working to create an "environment in which all employees can continue to work actively."

 Furthermore, for the purpose of improving management ability and the productivity of the entire Group, subordinate employees evaluate the work and behavior of managers in their daily work, and the results are fed back to the individual.
 In this way, a "360-degree evaluation" is conducted for all management including executives, department managers, and section managers.
 As part of these evaluations, the status of diversity efforts is also evaluated, and the results are incorporated into the manager's evaluation.

 The Group has implemented a "self-reporting system" as an opportunity for managers to think about their future goals and career development.
 Managers share their hopes and goals with their superiors and interviews are held to support their career advancement as managers.

 Internal online social network: ANSWERS

 In 2021, we introduced ANSWERS, an internal online social network through which employees can consult with each other, help each other with difficulties, and build networks.
 It presents them with opportunities to meet role models, broadening their perspectives regarding future career advancement, as well as to communicate with the management.

 Expanded support for balancing work and nursing care